Rebel (2024 film)

 Rebel is a 2024 Indian Tamil-language political action drama film directed by debutante Nikesh RS and produced by K. E. Gnanavel Raja, under Studio Green.
 It stars G. V. Prakash Kumar in the lead role, alongside Mamitha Baiju (in her Tamil debut), Venkitesh V. P. (in his Tamil debut), Shalu Rahim, Karunas, Kalloori Vinoth and Adithya Baskar.
 It is based on true events about a rebel student in Munnar in the 1980s.
 The film follows Kathiresan, a college student from Munnar, who moves to Palakkad to get a better education.
 However, he gets into a conflict after a college fight was erupted even more when local politicians and police become involved.

 Studio Green and Thirukumar Entertainment officially announced the project in December 2021 under its official title; however, the latter company soon after opted out from the venture.
 Principal photography commenced the same month.
 It was predominantly shot in Chennai, and wrapped by early-May 2023.The background score and additional background score was composed by OfRo and Siddhu Kumar.
 The film has music composed by G. V. Prakash Kumar, cinematography handled by Arun Radhakrishnan and editing by Vetre Krishnan.

 Rebel was released on 22 March 2024 in theatres.
 The film received negative reviews from critics and audiences and became a box-office bomb.

 Plot

 Kathiresan, a young man born in Munnar, moves to Palakkad for college education.
 After joining Government College Chittur, he meets Sara Mary John, and falls in love with her.
-However, a fight between Tamizhans and the Malayalees erupts soon after.
+However, a fight between Kerala's minority Tamils and majority Malayalis erupts soon after.
 A so-called small college fight gets out of hand when politicians and the police get involved.